tmcgilchrist/capnp-rpc/README.md

   end
 ```

 The first line (`module Api`) instantiates the generated code to use this library's RPC implementation.
+Read more about OCaml Functors on [OCaml.org](https://ocaml.org/learn/tutorials/functors.html).

 The service object must provide one OCaml method for each method defined in the schema file, with `_impl` on the end of each one.